Maya (East Africa)

-The Maya are an extinct ethnic group native to the old Wej province in Ethiopia.
-The Mayas were a Cushitic-speaking nomadic pastoralist people and their livelihood was with their cattle, who were feared and dreaded by their neighbors for their use of deadly poisoned arrows.
-By the end of the 16th century the Mayas were overrun by the Oromos who had equipped themselves with big stiff oxhide shields as a special protection from against arrows.
-Before they totally disappeared from the historical scene, either by physical extermination or assimilation.
-According to professor Ulrich Braukämper, Maya were related to the Hadiyans.
+The Maya are an extinct ethnic group native to Wej province in Ethiopia.
+The Mayas were a Cushitic-speaking nomadic pastoralist people, primarily cattle herders.
+They were known by neighboring groups for their use of poisoned arrows.
+By the end of the 16th century the Mayas were overrun by the Oromo, after which they disappear from the historical record either by physical extermination or assimilation.
+According to professor Ulrich Braukämper, the Maya were related to the Hadiyya.

 History

 An ancient Cushitic-speaking pagan group, the Maya inhabited the area on the eastern edge of the Kingdom of Damot, which was an old place of contention between the local non-Christian rulers and the Christian monarchy of the Zagwe Dynasty, possibly under the control of the Christian state as early as the 10th century.
 It has been speculated that some of the stone monuments in the current Soddo region of Gurage may recall the ancient presence of the Maya or their predecessors in the area.
 Some monuments are inscribed with swords, while others display bows and arrows.

 During the 14th and 15th centuries, as part of Wej, the Maya region remained predominantly pagan under its own rulers but was subject to the Christian monarchy, which regularly drafted Maya regiments to fight for the Ethiopian kingdom.
 The Maya lived near a church on Mount Zuqualla which was founded by abba Gebre Menfes Kidus.
 According to the 15th-century itineraries collected by Alessandro Zorzi, Wej was known as an area governed by a queen, with the Maya listed as part of the region.
 A 1454 map depicts the Maya as "strong men".
 In 1448/49, Emperor Zara Yaqob resettled some Maya as a military colony (Chewa) in Eritrea.
 For the next two centuries, the Maya were primarily known as a formidable fighting force, with poison arrows among their key weapons.
 References to Maya place names near Harar and in Begemder near Lake Tana suggest they served as soldiers and were established in military colonies under several kings.
 Although they generally maintained good relations with the monarchy, the Maya were allegedly responsible for the death of Emperor Eskender in 1494.